-Could particularly benefit Neutral May adversely impact Explanations Is action possible or required?
-Details of actions or explanations if actions are not possible Please note details of any actions to be placed in your Service Plan Race $\checkmark$ Officers have considered all of the equality strands.
-This Customer Ν Sex $\checkmark$ Impact Assessment does not raise Ν
+Please note details of any actions to be placed in your Service Plan

-Gender reassignment $\checkmark$ any negative equality issues.
-Officers have concluded that the Ν

-Disability $\checkmark$ FSP Concessionary Travel policy will have positive impacts for those who are bus pass holders.
+Race ✓ Officers have considered all of the equality strands.
+This Customer Impact Assessment does not raise any negative equality issues.
+Officers have concluded that the FSP Concessionary Travel policy will have positive impacts for those who are bus pass holders.
 There are older people and those with disabilities who are eligible for community transport membership.
 There is no evidence that the policy may result in adverse impacts on equality or good community relations.
-During the coronavirus pandemic nonmembers who are Fenland residents have also benefitted from the shopping and prescription services. Ν
+During the coronavirus pandemic nonmembers who are Fenland residents have also benefitted from the shopping and prescription services.
+N

+Sex ✓ N

+Gender reassignment ✓ N

+Disability ✓ N

-Age $\checkmark$ Ν
+Age ✓ N

-Sexual orientation $\checkmark$ Ν
+Sexual orientation ✓ N

-Religion or belief $\checkmark$ Ν
+Religion or belief ✓ N

-Pregnancy & maternity $\checkmark$ Ν
+Pregnancy & maternity ✓ N

-Marriage & civil partnership ✓ Ν
+Marriage & civil partnership ✓ N

-Human Rights $\checkmark$ Ν
+Human Rights ✓ N

-Socio Economic $\checkmark$ Ν
+Socio Economic ✓ N

-Multiple/ Cross Cutting $\checkmark$ N
+Multiple/ Cross Cutting ✓ N

-Outcome(s) of customer analysis a) Will the policy/ procedure impact on the whole population of Fenland and/ or identified groups within the population; negative □ neutral □ positive No major change needed ✓ Adjust the policy □ Adverse impact but continue □ Stop and remove / reconsider policy □ Arrangements for future monitoring: Note when analysis will be reviewed; include any equality indicators and performance against those indicators • The policy is reviewed annually as part of FDC Corporate Planning and Review cycle
+Outcome(s) of customer analysis a) Will the policy/ procedure impact on the whole population of Fenland and/ or identified groups within the population; negative positive positive

-Monthly monitoring information is provided on concessionary fares to support invoices this allows us to assess if the policy is working

-• Ongoing work to support the future strategy for bus services in Cambridgeshire is continuing and we are feeding into this approach where possible including local concerns about not being able to use bus passes due to limited bus services.

-Details of any data/ Research used (both FDC & Partners):

-- Bus timetables including routes of services and times - Concessionary Fares Database - Bus pass questionnaires - Access to Healthcare Questionnaire results (2011) - FACT patronage figures Monthly monitoring statistics to support invoices - Index of Multiple Deprivation (2010) - Transport Issues in Fenland Evidence Base report (2007) - CCC Public Health Team Transport and Health Joint Strategic Needs Assessment (JSNA) 2014 and 2015 - National Bus Strategy Buses Back Better (2021)
+No major change needed ✓ Adjust the policy □ Adverse impact but continue \square Stop and remove / reconsider policy Arrangements for future monitoring: Note when analysis will be reviewed; include any equality indicators and perf ormance against those indicators The policy is reviewed annually as part of FDC Corporate Planning and F The policy is reviewed annually as part of FDC Corporate Planning and Review cycle Monthly monitoring information is provided on concessionary fares to sup- oport invoices this allows us to assess if the policy is working • Ongoing work to support the future strategy for bus services in Cambridgeshire is continuing and we are feeding into this approach where possible including local concerns about not being able to use bus passes due to limited bus services.
+Details of any data/ Research used (both FDC & Partners): Bus timetables including routes of services and times Concessionary Fares Database Bus pass questionnaires Access to Healthcare Questionnaire results (2011) FACT patronage figures - Monthly monitoring statistics to support invoices Index of Multiple Deprivation (2010) Transport Issues in Fenland Evidence Base report (2007) CCC Public Health Team - Transport and Health Joint Strategic Needs Assessment (JSNA) 2014 and 2015 National Bus Strategy - Buses Back Better (2021) CPCA Bus Service Improvement Plan (BSIP) 2024 Completed by: Name & Barifford Was by Otton Transport Broad and Manager Name & Position: Wendy Otter, Transport Development Manager Approved by (manager signature): Date published: This should be the date the an alvois was published on Approved by (manager signature). the website alysis was published on the website Details of any Committee approved by (if applicable): Date endorsed by Members if applicable: botano or any committee approved by (ii appriousic).
+Date dilacroca by members if applicable.

-Completed by:

-Name & Position: Wendy Otter, Transport Development Manager & Belinda Pedler, Senior Transport Officer ble: 1